ava-labs/awm-relayer/README.md

   `"account-private-key": string`

   - The hex-encoded private key to use for signing transactions on the destination blockchain.
 May be provided by the environment variable `ACCOUNT_PRIVATE_KEY`.
 Each `destination-subnet` may use a separate private key by appending the cb58 encoded blockchain ID to the private key environment variable name, for example `ACCOUNT_PRIVATE_KEY_11111111111111111111111111111111LpoYY`

-  `"allowed-destination-addresses": []string`

-  - List of addresses that the relayer is allowed to deliver Warp messages to on this destination blockchain.
-The destination address is defined by the message protocol.
-For example, it could be the address called from the message protocol contract.
-If empty, then all addresses are allowed.

 ## Architecture